Three majors are offered within the Department of Physics and Astronomy: Physics, Astrophysics, and Astronomy.

-Recent physics majors have gone on to graduate school in physics, astrophysics, astronomy and engineering, to medical and law school and to careers ranging from teaching high school physics to working on Wall Street.
+Recent physics majors have gone on to graduate school in physics, astrophysics and engineering, to medical and law school and to careers ranging from teaching to working on Wall Street.

 The department participates in dual-degree programs, in which students receive a B.A. from the College and a B.S. in engineering from the partner institution, with Case Western Reserve, Columbia University, Rensselaer Polytechnic Institute and Washington University.
 Students interested in any of these programs are urged to discuss them with the department chair and the Dual-Degree Engineering adviser early in the planning of their academic programs.